HotswapProjects/HotswapAgent/plugin/hotswap-agent-osgiequinox-plugin/README.md

      # enable remote debugging on port 8000
     -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000

-extra_classpath points to directory with compiled classes.
+Extra_classpath points to directory with compiled classes.
 When a new class is compiled it is sent by remote debugger to HotswapAgent.
 HotswapAgent stores this file into extra_classpath directory.

 It is also necessary to setup following hotswap-agent.properties: